Ayshashafeek/kakkathollayiram/README.md

 Based on our collaboration on the star-counting app, I can help you fill out the project documentation template.

-Here is a completed version with all the technical details and screenshots from our conversation.
+Here is a developing version of it!

 -----